Dr. Masoud Mahjouri-Samani

 Auburn University (AU)

-Low-Dimensional Materials Synthesis – Laser Materials Interactions – In situ Optical Characterizations – 2D Materials and Devices.
+Low-Dimensional Materials Synthesis, Laser Materials Synthesis, Laser Materials Processing, In situ Laser Characterizations – 2D Materials and Devices.

 - Synthesis and processing of advanced functional materials including 2D materials and heterostructures.